 Once you’ve narrowed down your short list, you can begin working with a number of vendors to sketch out contracts that work for both parties.
 Importantly, selection doesn’t end when a contract begins; you need to maintain strong relationships that last over the long-term.

 Mutually beneficial vendor relationships are tough to maintain.
 You’ll need to cultivate management skills, such as transparency in communication and flexibility in vendor negotiations.

-In communication, you need to be clear-cut about your company’s needs and expectations.
+A key component of vendor relationship management is to be clear about your company’s needs and expectations.
 Likewise, command the same level of transparency from vendors who wish to work with you.